It is one of the February birthstones, and it has always been popular.

 |Element:||Earth element: Air, water|

-When people before are drinking, they can't control themselves.
+When people are drinking, they can't control themselves.
 They will be drunk and lose their minds, resulting in them getting poisoned and close to any possible harm.

 People in the Middle Ages thought that amethyst could protect them because its name comes from the Greek word amethystos, which means "sober" or having the ability to not get affected by alcohol.